ORSERDU logo

 Low dose interruptions due to ARs: 15%1

-AI, aromatase inhibitor; ARs, adverse reactions; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer; NCI CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; SOC, standard of care.
+AI, aromatase inhibitor; ARs, adverse reactions; NCI CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events.

 ORSERDU*